vuongducphuong/documentation/content/applications/websites/website/configuration/recaptcha.rst

    :alt: reCAPTCHA website registration example

 A new page with the generated keys is then displayed.
-Leave it open for convenience, as copying the keys to Odoo is required next.
+Leave it open for convenience, as copying the keys to Leansoft is required next.

 On Odoo
 -------